caseycrogers/implicit_navigator/README.md

 ## How It Works

 Implicit Navigator is built on top of the Flutter Navigator 2.0 API.
 Implicit Navigators operate similar to `ValueListenableBuilder`: each one takes in a changing value and a builder.
-Whenever a new value is supplied, a new page is added to the internal navigator's page stack.
+Whenever a new value and/or depth is supplied, a new page is added to the internal navigator's page stack.
 When pop is called (by the system or programmatically), the topmost page is popped and the builder is called with the new topmost value.
 An `onPop` callback can be used to revert any state outside of the navigator.

 As a convenience method, `ImplicitNavigator.fromNotifier` wraps a `ValueNotifier`.
-It pushes to the navigator stack when the notifier changes and rolls the value of the notifier back when pop is called.
+It pushes to the navigator stack when the notifier changes and automatically rolls the value of the notifier back when pop is called.

-When the system back button is called (or pop is called programmatically), `ImplicitNavigator` attempts to pop from the deepest navigator in the tree, working it's way up to the root navigator until it finds a navigator that can handle the pop.
+When the system back button is called (or pop is called programmatically), `ImplicitNavigator` attempts to pop from the deepest active navigator in the tree, working it's way up to the root navigator until it finds an active navigator that can handle the pop.
+A navigator is active if it is in the topmost route of the root navigator and it has not been manually disabled via `ImplicitNavigator.of(context).canPop = false`.

 `ImplicitNavigatorBackButton` is also provided as a convenience widget.
 Use it in your app bar's `leading` argument to display a back button that is visible whenever **any** Implicit Navigator in the widget tree can pop.